Your trusted partner in cosmetic care abroad

 • Pneumothorax during en bloc capsulectomy (very rare, occurs if capsule is densely adhered to the chest wall)

 Most risks are manageable and predictable when the surgery is planned properly.
-The single biggest factor in reducing complications is pre-operative imaging — knowing what the capsule looks like before the surgeon goes in changes the plan and the outcome.
+The single biggest factor in reducing complications is pre-operative imaging.
+Knowing what the capsule looks like before the surgeon goes in changes the plan and the outcome.

 Is Breast Implant Removal Safe in Thailand?

 Yes.
 Explantation at a JCI-accredited Thai hospital is as safe as the same procedure performed in the US, UK, or Australia.
 The surgery is well-established, complications are uncommon, and the hospitals our patients use have full emergency support in-house.
-For en bloc capsulectomy specifically, surgeon experience with this technique matters — it requires more precision than standard removal to keep the capsule sealed during extraction.
+For en bloc capsulectomy specifically, surgeon experience with this technique matters; it requires more precision than standard removal to keep the capsule sealed during extraction.

-How to Reduce Risks in Thailand
+How to Reduce Your Risk

-Get pre-operative imaging (ultrasound or MRI) before you travel if possible — knowing the capsule condition and implant integrity in advance gives the surgeon a head start.
+Get pre-operative imaging (ultrasound or MRI) before you travel if possible.
+Knowing the capsule condition and implant integrity in advance gives the surgeon a head start.
 Choose a JCI-accredited hospital and confirm your surgeon is board-certified with explantation experience, not just augmentation.
 If breast implant illness is your reason for removal, discuss capsule histopathology with your surgeon so tissue can be sent for analysis during the procedure.

 What If You Change Your Mind About Replacement?

 Some patients come in certain they want removal only, then reconsider during the consultation.
 Others plan for replacement but decide during recovery that they prefer being implant-free.
 Both are fine.
-If you are undecided, your surgeon can perform the removal and leave the option for future fat transfer or new implants open — it does not have to be decided in a single appointment.
+If you are undecided, your surgeon can perform the removal and leave the option for future fat transfer or new implants open; it does not have to be decided in a single appointment.

 Planning Your Trip to Thailand for Breast Implant Removal